thundergnat/Terminal-Boxer/README.md

   * :$col - Optional, number of columns to render the table in.
 Defaults to the number of elements in @content.

   * :$cell - Optional, cell width in characters.
-If none provided, uses the maximum with from the given content list.
+If none provided, uses the maximum width element size from the given content list.

   * :$indent - Optional indent for the rendered table.
 Defaults to ''.
 Pass in a value to prepend to each row of the table.
 (Nominally, but not necessarily, whitespace.)